-Probelm Solving and UX Thinking.
+Problem Solving and UX Thinking.

 Our goal was to turn onboarding from a blocker into a flexible, engaging experience—without sacrificing the client’s goal of collecting important user data.

-From Static
+From Static to Smart

 The original onboarding flow was designed in Figma but lacked interactivity and flexibility.
 Users had to complete all three stages in one sitting, which created frustration and drop-off.